 DCP 305 Working Group Assessment

-The Working Group reviewed the DCP 312 legal text and associated example template and also considered the consultation and voting outcomes of DCP 281, noting that DCP 281 did not utilise a HH billing process which details each MPAN on multi-MPAN sites.
+The Working Group reviewed the DCP 312 legal text and associated example template(Attachment 2) and also considered the consultation and voting outcomes of DCP 281.

-Upon completion of this review, the Working Group agreed that there were a number of various limitations of current DNO, IDNO and Supplier systems due to differing system architecture, and it was agreed that based on these differences there are two viable solutions for this proposal:
+Upon completion of this review, the Working Group agreed that there were a number of various limitations of current DNO, EDNO and Supplier systems due to differing system architecture, and it was agreed that based on these differences there are two viable solutions for this proposal:

-Option 1: Each MPAN on a multi-MPAN site has its own line on the bill spreadsheet, with the ‘Lead’ MPAN containing all consumption data for the entire site, and the other MPANs for the site having the consumption data set to 0.
-This has been included in Attachment 2 highlighted in green; or
+Option 1: Each MPAN on a multi-MPAN bill has its own row on the bill spreadsheet, with the ‘Lead’ MPAN (the first row) containing all consumption data for the entire bill, and the other MPANs for the bill having the consumption data set to 0.
+This has been included in Attachment 3 highlighted in green; or

-Option 2: Each MPAN on a multi-MPAN site has its own line on the bill spreadsheet, with the total consumption data for the entire site being spread over all of the MPANs.
-This has been included in Attachment 2 highlighted in blue.
+Option 2: Each MPAN on a multi-MPAN bill has its own row on the bill spreadsheet, with the total consumption data for the entire bill being spread over all of the MPANs based on the consumption data for that MPAN.
+This has been included in Attachment 3 highlighted in blue.

-It was agreed that both of these approaches could accommodate cancellations and re-bills, with the Option 1 approach showing the first set of site data for the site as a negative value for the first MPAN only and the remaining MPANs continue showing 0’s, followed by the updated consumption data in the next set of site showing the new data under the first MPAN and the rest of the MPANs consumption data remaining as 0.
+It was agreed that both of these approaches could accommodate cancellations and re-bills, with the Option 1 approach showing the first set of bill data as a negative value for the first MPAN only and the remaining MPANs continue showing 0’s, followed by the updated data in the next set of site showing the new data under the first MPAN and the rest of the MPANs consumption data remaining as 0.

-For the second option for cancellations and re-bills, all of the consumption data for each MPAN on a site would show a negative value in the first set of site data, followed by the correct consumption data per MPAN on the subsequent set of site data.
+For the second option for cancellations and re-bills, all of the consumption data for each MPAN on a site would show a negative value in the first set of site data, followed by the correct consumption data per MPAN on the subsequent set of data.

 Legal Text

-This change proposes to modify Schedule 19 Section 3 to provide clarity and consistency of how the EDNOs’ HH credit/rebill data is submitted to the DNO as set out below;
+This change proposes to modify Schedule 19 Section 3 to provide clarity and consistency of how the EDNOs’ HH credit/rebill data , and multiple MPANs associated with a bill are submitted to the DNO as set out below;

 Wording added to Clause 3.2 – “Where revised data is received by the EDNO and rebilled, a credit row and new debit row should be reported”.
 In the proposed spreadsheet template a credit re-bill is displayed using two separate lines, the first line shows the negative value of the original invoice and the second line shows the value of the new invoice.